ercomcom/sydent/README.rst

 A Dockerfile is provided for sydent.
 To use it, run ``docker build -t sydent .`` in a sydent checkout.
 To run it, use ``docker run --env=SYDENT_SERVER_NAME=my-sydent-server -p 8090:8090 sydent``.

+Alternatively, to run with the prebuilt Docker image from Docker Hub, use ``docker run --env=SYDENT_SERVER_NAME=my-sydent-server -p 8090:8090 matrixdotorg/sydent``.

 Persistent data
 ---------------